I. Definition: How people are

 example, we may ask, "What would my partner, friends, or parents think

 goldfish may not realize the importance of water and children may not

 appreciate the importance of air, people underestimate the social

 The main topics fall into 3 general areas:

 - Thinking about others and thinking about ourselves (e.g., attitudes, the

 - Being influenced by others

-Interacting with (helping, loving, hating, liking, and hurting) others.
+Interacting with (helping, loving, hating, liking,

 - Steve Martin's